BrunoComitre/python-resource-inventory/Python Annotations/PYTHON WEB.md

 - [AdelaiDet](https://github.com/aim-uofa/AdelaiDet) - AdelaiDet is an open source toolbox for multiple instance-level recognition tasks on top of Detectron2.
 All instance-level recognition works from our group are open-sourced here.
 - [Spinnaker](https://www.spinnaker.io/concepts/) - Spinnaker is an open-source, multi-cloud continuous delivery platform that helps you release software changes with high velocity and confidence.
 - [PyCharm](https://www.jetbrains.com/pycharm/) - The Python IDE for Professional Developers.
+- [Brython ](https://github.com/brython-dev/brython) - Browser Python is an implementation of Python 3 running in the browser, with an interface to the DOM elements and events.
+- [JustPy](https://github.com/elimintz/justpy) - JustPy is an object-oriented, component based, high-level Python Web Framework that requires no front-end programming.

 [GO TO INDEX](#index)